jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/40_composing_generators.md

 <style class='before-speaker-note'></style>

 We know sheepish has only `a` and `b` characters, so let's take a list of random choices of these and convert them to a string.
 In both examples, we'll build a generator that applies a function to the output of another generator.
+Both examples are the same process.

 1. Gen1: Choose between `a` and `b`.
 2. Gen2: Make a list of outputs of Gen1.